Margaret (singer)

 Małgorzata Jamroży (/pol/; born 30 June 1991), known professionally as Margaret, is a Polish singer and songwriter.
 Before her mainstream debut, she performed with underground bands, recorded soundtracks for television commercials and films, and ran a fashion blog.
 Through her blog, she was discovered by a talent agent who helped her secure a record deal with Extensive Music in 2012.
 She rose to prominence the following year with the single "Thank You Very Much", which charted in several European countries.

 Under her contract with Extensive Music, Margaret released two studio albums: Add the Blonde (2014) and Monkey Business (2017).
 Both records reached the top 10 on the Polish charts, and spawned the singles "Wasted", "Start a Fire", "Heartbeat", "What You Do", and "Byle jak".
 She also collaborated with Matt Dusk on the jazz album Just the Two of Us (2015).
 After signing an international record deal with Warner Music in 2016, Margaret released the single "Cool Me Down", gaining particular recognition in Sweden.
 She subsequently participated in the country's music competition Melodifestivalen with the songs "In My Cabana" and "Tempo" in 2018 and 2019, respectively.
-Seeking artistic freedom, she parted ways with her record label and management in 2019, and eschewed mainstream pop for urban music on the Polish-language albums Gaja Hornby (2019) and Maggie Vision (2021); the latter became her highest-charting record to date.
+Seeking artistic freedom, she parted ways with her record label and management in 2019, and eschewed mainstream pop for urban music on the Polish-language albums Gaja Hornby (2019) and Maggie Vision (2021), the latter becoming her highest-charting record to date.
 Following this genre shift, Margaret returned to radio-friendly pop with her 2024 sixth studio album, Siniaki i cekiny, which yielded the chart-topping single "Tańcz głupia".

 Margaret has received numerous accolades, including four MTV Europe Music Awards for Best Polish Act—more than any other artist in this category–five Eska Music Awards, and a Kids' Choice Award.
-She was included on Forbes Polands 2014 list of the 100 most valuable stars of Polish show business.
-In 2015, the Polish magazine Wprost named her one of the 50 most influential Polish celebrities, while Glamour Poland honoured her with the title of Fashion Icon.
-Alongside her music career, Margaret has endorsed numerous products, served as a coach on The Voice of Poland (2019, 2025), and starred in the film Zadra (2022).
-In 2020, she co-founded the record label Gaja Hornby Records with her husband Kacezet, and as an advocate for the LGBT community, she launched the annual series "Tęczowa Szkoła Maggie" to celebrate Pride Month.
+She was included on Forbes Polands 2014 list of the 100 most valuable stars of Polish show business, and on Wprosts 2015 list of the 50 most influential Polish celebrities.
+Alongside her music career, Margaret has endorsed numerous products, served as a coach on The Voice of Poland in 2019 and 2025, and co-founded the record label Gaja Hornby Records with her husband Kacezet in 2020.